 - Insert batteries in your new remote

-- Power on your Fire TV Stick and wait for the home screen to load up
+- Power on your Fire TV Stick after about a minute and wait for the home screen to load up

 - Sometimes, the new remote gets automatically paired upon reboot.
 Try using the remote to check if that’s the case.